nillith/xorshift256/readme.md

 # XorShift256
-A standalone lightweight library provide a seedable random number generator with a period of 2^256 in JavaScript.
+A standalone lightweight library that provide a seedable random number generator with a period of 2^256 in JavaScript.

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*